PruthvirajJaind/data_manipulation_to_original_file/README.md

-In this project, we leverage the robust capabilities of Pandas and NumPy libraries to manipulate data within a file, ensuring that the resultant changes elegantly cascade back into the original dataset.
+In this small project, we leverage the robust capabilities of Pandas and NumPy libraries to manipulate data within a file, ensuring that the resultant changes elegantly cascade back into the original dataset.